Allophilia

 In sociology, allophilia is having a positive attitude towards outgroup members.
 The outgroup members can be anyone who possesses characteristics that are different from one's own, such as people of different races, religions, cultures, etc. It is a framework for understanding effective intergroup leadership and is conceptualized as a measurable state of mind with tangible consequences.

+The allophilia scale measures affection, comfort, engagement, enthusiasm, kinship.
+It has been adapted and validated to other languages such as Italian and Spanish, also to various settings, such as to measure positive attitude toward people with dementia, younger and older adults.